OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 As you can see the javascript image loading is done asynchronously.
 So we need to define a function listener that will be called when the loading is over.

-Like every other buffer creation (you should now get used to!)
+Like every other buffer creation (you should now get used to!), we follow the usual steps:

 * we create an empty texture object with GL.createTexture()
 * we bind the new empty object
 * we upload the data to it with the GL.texImage2D function